I made this page for personal use but then I figured someone else might find use of it ^_^

 - Clingling During the Night

-- Eevee (Sylveon) via Pokemon Aime (6th Gen Only)
+- Eevee (Sylveon) via Pokemon Aime (6th and 7th Gen Only)

 I actually had to double check to confirm Clingling and Bonsly.
 The latter Pokemon, which is Sudowoodo’s pre-evolution (introduced in the 4th gen) evolves at level 20.

 Additional Pokemon in Party Evolution

 The concept was introduced in the 4th Gen with Mantyke: In order for it to evolve into Mantine, you need to have a Remoraid in your party.
 Up until the 4th gen, you may have noticed Remoraid is shown attached to it in past gens.
 This is why.
 Interestingly, Shellder is not a precondition for Slowpoke to evolve into Slowbro even though the Pokedex specifically states it evolves when a Shellder bites its tail.

 The only other Pokemon that evolves this way is Pancham (Fighting).
 It will be able to evolve into Pangoro (Fighting/Dark) starting at level 32 if there is a Dark-type Pokemon in the Party.
 Otherwise, it wil never evolve.

 Introduced in the 4th Gen, these Pokemon must level up in a specific location for them to evolve.
 All of them are familiar Pokemon who now have new evolutions.
 I reccommend using a Rare Candy for the first Pokemon on the list.
 As for the last one, turn your 3DS upside down right when it hits 30+ and do not turn it right side up until you see the Evolution screen.

 - Magneton and Nosepass in a place with a strong Magnetic Field.